PelleLille/hsl-docs/data.rst

   :param string partid: the part id

   Working with MIME parts is done using MIME objects.
-To instantiate a reference to the root MIME part object call the :class:`~data.MIME` function with the string literal `"0"` as the argument.
+To instantiate a reference to the root MIME part object call the :class:`~data.MIME` function with the string literal `"0"` (zero) as the argument.

   .. note::